BHFock/repo-grep/docs/repo-grep-tutorial.md

 (setq repo-grep-subfolder "src")
 ```

-Set it interactively with `M-x repo-grep-set-subfolder`, which prompts
-you to pick a folder from your project root.
-To clear the restriction,
-set it back to `nil`.
+Set it interactively with `M-x repo-grep-set-subfolder`, which prompts you to pick a folder from your project root.
+To clear the restriction, use `M-x repo-grep-clear-subfolder`, or set it back to `nil` directly.

 If you're browsing in Dired, `M-x repo-grep-set-subfolder-from-dired`
 sets the subfolder to whichever directory is under the cursor.